Nederlandsche Scheepsbouw Maatschappij: The Great depression

+NSM suffered far less from the Great Depression than other Dutch shipbuilders.
+It was the only Dutch shipyard that was able to continue to build a significant number of ships for foreign customers.
+This was in part achieved by innovation: NSM shifted to building tankers and concentrated on motor ships and other innovations.
+NSM also profited from institutional political connections.
+Finally, necessity played a role.
+Unlike other shipyards, NSM did not have the option to try to ride out the crisis by repairing ships.

+Operating on the world market for ship construction, Dutch shipbuilders were severely impeded by the Dutch government clinging to the gold standard.
+The tonnage ordered by and under construction for Dutch companies on Dutch shipyards had diminished from 213,000 brt to 182,400 brt.
+From the end of 1930 till the end of 1931, these numbers were 189,720 and 48,800 brt.

 The Great Depression did not immediately hit NSM.
 In January 1931, it got orders for Both and Reael of 299.4 ft for KPM.
 In March 1930, it received an order for two tankers of 10,500 tons for Anglo-Saxon Petroleum.
 In early 1930, finishing Johan van Oldebarneveld and Marnix van St. Aldegonde still gave so much work that the NSM employed 2,500 men.
 At the end of the year, there were 1,600 employees left.
-The tonnage ordered by and under construction for Dutch companies on Dutch shipyards had diminished from 213,000 brt to 182,400 brt.
-From the end of 1930 till the end of 1931, these numbers were 189,720 and 48,800 brt.

-Operating on the world market for ship construction, the NSM was severely impeded by the Dutch government clinging to the gold standard.
-In 1932, NSM did rigorous cost cutting, and succeeded in still making a profit of 81,958 guilders.
+In 1932, NSM launched three refrigerated cargo ships for Westfal-Larsen.
+One of these, MS Moldanger suffered from a disastrous fire, occasioning a costly partial rebuilt.
+That same year NSM did rigorous cost cutting, and succeeded in still making a profit of 81,958 guilders.
 There was no dividend over 1932, and work in progress dwindled down to a handful of ships and bridges in early 1933.
 1933 showed almost the same activity as the previous year, but it showed a loss.
 Prices were getting worse because the currencies of surrounding countries that built ships were deprecated.
 In 1934, the crisis seriously hit the results of the NSM.
 It incurred a loss of 194,879 guilders.
 The comment of the board was that all major shipbuilding countries had deprecated their currency by at least 40%.
 Indeed the Dutch shipbuilding industry slipped from third place to seventh place in these years.
-Still, NSM was hit less than other Dutch shipyards.